Report on Risks and Opportunities

 As a company with global production operations, we are exposed to risks of possible damage to people, goods and our reputation.
 Audits, consulting and training on environmental protection and occupational health and safety minimize these risks to people and the environment.
 In order to ensure the continuity of plant and equipment, we monitor these risks both at our own sites as well as at suppliers and contract manufacturers.
 By adhering to high technical standards, our rules of conduct and all legal requirements in environmental protection and occupational health and safety, we ensure the preservation of goods and assets.
 We have taken sufficient appropriate accounting measures for the environmental risks known to us.
 Nevertheless, we classify these as a high risk since a critical negative impact on the financial position cannot be ruled out.

 Although the number of risks reported is higher than the specific opportunities identified, we consider the distribution of risks and opportunities to be balanced.
 A balanced overall view is also supported by the fact that net sales and business success are built on a diverse range of pharmaceutical and chemical products for a variety of industries.
 As the markets differ in their structure and economic cycles, this diversification helps to lower risk.
-This diversification is being strengthened by the current acquisition of Sigma-Aldrich and the strategic alliance entered into with Pfizer in 2014.

 The most significant individual risks in the businesses have been named in the report above, with business-related risks being the most significant alongside legal risks.